These Old Fashioned Molasses Cookies are the perfect balance of both chewy and crispy. The tops are barely crunchy while the insides are chewy.

 - In small bowl, whisk together flour, baking soda, salt, cinnamon, cloves, & ginger; set aside.
 In medium bowl, with electric mixer on low speed, blend together the melted butter, 1 cup sugar, and egg until smooth.
 Stir in molasses.
 With mixer on low speed, gradually add flour mixture to molasses mixture; mix until completely combined.
 Cover and chill dough in refrigerator for 1 hour.

-- Preheat oven to 375-f degrees.
-Roll dough into walnut sized balls (use a medium cookie scoop, if available); roll each ball in remaining sugar.
+- Roll dough into walnut sized balls (use a medium cookie scoop, if available); roll each ball in remaining sugar.
 Place 2 inches apart on parchment lined baking sheets.
 Bake 8-9 minutes just until tops are cracked all over, but cookies are still a bit gooey inside the center cracks.
 Cool on wire racks.